 Warren is correct that the best investment book in english is "The Intelligent Investor".
 The runner up is "Alchemy of Finance" though fortunately hardly anyone else tries to understand it, creating an edge for those that do.
 Top finance book in any language is of course Fountain of Gold, written by the best hedge fund manager ever.
 Rounding out the top 5 are "Tunnel Thru the Air" and "Tartar Steppe".
-If you master every page of each, you will produce higher risk adjusted returns than 99% of investment "professionals" and 100% of "Nobel" prize "winners" in economic "sciences".
+If you master every page of each, you will produce higher risk adjusted returns than 99% of investment "professionals" and 100% of "Nobel" prize laureates in economic "sciences".

 Below are George and Warren actual net returns since 1969.
 Warren prefers book value but that is not the way to assess his performance.
 Limited partnerships are valued at NAV.
 Warren's listed product means shareholder sentiment also affects returns.
 Stock price appreciation is what BRKA investors actually get.
 Green line is speculator John Bogle low fee, high cost index fund, with its pathetic performance and vexacious volatility.